interactive learning

 12. Interactives

 This page contains interactive activities and additional resources focused on Science.
-Click on the "plus" symbol in each green field to access the activities and resources.
+Select the symbol in each green field to access the activities and resources.

-1. Check with your teacher about the expectations for your exploration of these Science resources.
-There are a variety of different interactive resources that can support your interests and learning goals.
+Step 1.
+Check with your teacher about the expectations for exploring these Science activities and resources.
+There are a variety of different interactives that can support your interests and learning goals.

 Be a Geologist and learn about rocks!